alcionai/corso/docs/README.md

 $ make check
 ```

-This command will lint all Markdown files and check them for style issues
+This command will lint all Markdown files and check them for style issues.

 ### Documentation Platform Development